 Not many!
 The emphasis will be on fun and relaxed racing as is the spirit of this class.

-- All cars to represent full size short course trucks or stadium trucks.
+- All cars to represent full size short course trucks, stadium trucks or off road buggies.

-- Classes - This series is open to all 1/10th Scale 2wd and 4wd Short Course Trucks and Stadium Trucks.
+- Classes - This series is open to all 1/10th Scale 2wd and 4wd Short Course Trucks, Stadium Trucks and Short Course Buggies.

 - 4WD Short Course - Brushed or brushless motors allowed either 540 or 550 size.